ramonskie/codex/openstack.md

     region: openvdc-dc01
 ```

-Configure the Openstack credentials by pointing
+Configure the OpenStack credentials by pointing
 Genesis to the Vault.
 Let's go put those credentials in the
 Vault: